fuhsjr00/bug.n/README.md

 bug.n is licensed under the GNU General Public License version 3.
 Please see the [LICENSE file](./LICENSE.md) for the full license text.

+### Development

+Currently, there are three development branches:

+* master, the current stable version (v9), which is no longer actively developed or maintained
+* X, a development version (v10), which is a rewrite of bug.n and in alpha stage, but development is dormant
+* x.min, a minimal version of X with less features and currently in alpha stage